 When using a visual element in an email header, it’s always wise to follow these simple rules:

 - Use images without backgrounds;

-- Choose a headshot instead of a full body shot.
+- Choose an office headshot instead of a full-body shot.

 - Use high-resolution graphics and a clean and simple design.